 This is a cool trick to extract the original (or close to original) image file from the presentation.

 Open the presentation, delete all the slides you don’t need.
-Then do “File -> Save as Web Page…”.
+The option is different with different versions of Powerpoint; look for “File -> Export as…” or ” “File -> Save as Web Page…”.
 You will get a

 .htm) file, and a

 _files directory.
 Inside the